PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-Next we're going to open IIS as an admin so we can configure PHP.
-We access the PHP manager, register a new PHP version, and provide/browse to our path to the php-cgi file.
+8) Next I'm going to open IIS as an administrator so I can configure PHP.
+Select the PHP manager, register a new PHP version, and provide a path to the php-cgi file.
 </p>
 <p>
 <img src=https://i.imgur.com/dWh2vuJ.png/>